alexwjung/ProbCox/paper/ProbCox/README.md

 - The scripts used to run the analysis are found in [Scripts](./scripts)
 - A dedicated folder for the analysis of the UKB data with subfolder [output](./ukb/out) and [scripts](./ukb/scripts) can be found in [UKB-Analysis](./ukb)

 Notebooks for easy replication of the analysis can be found in [Replication](./replication)
+The figures and tables are listed in the order as they appear in the paper (supplementary materials at the end).
+Some of the additional results in the supplementary materials can be produced by the same notebooks as for the main paper.

 Link to the .ipynb files - link to a specific colab session